Mashweb/doc/content/en/zen-white-paper/Introduction/_index.md

 {{< fnref 14 >}}<sup>, </sup>
 {{< fnref 15 >}}<sup>, </sup>
 {{< fnref 16 >}}
 as the central applications for online sharing seems unshakeable.
 Yet till today, not one A-grade web browser has full-fledged web-authoring capabilities.
 (We shall discuss the browser features _contentEditable_ and _designMode_ later, since these do not, without external programming, constitute web-authoring capabilities.)
-The direct descendents of Berners-Lee's early web-page editing application are visual web-page editors in three broad categories:
+The direct descendents of Berners-Lee's early web-page editing application are visual web-page editors in three classes:
-1. in-browser rich-text editors.
-These are web-page-embedded, JavaScript-based, WYSIWYG web-page editors that convert HTML textarea fields or other HTML elements into editor instances.
+1. the class of rich-text editor that is embedded right into a web page.
+(Programmers might like to know that these are WYSIWYG web-page editors that convert HTML `textarea` fields or other HTML elements into editor instances.)
 TinyMCE and CKeditor are typical examples.
-1. standalone WYSIWYG web-page editors that operate on web-page sources and show a preview of the resultant web page.
+1. the class of standalone WYSIWYG web-page editor that operates on web-page sources and shows a preview of the resultant web page.
 Sources can be HTML or markup to be translated into HTML.
-1. WYSIWYM semantic web-page editors.
+1. the class of WYSIWYM semantic web-page editor.
 Examples of this type of editor are WYMEditor, RDFaCE, BlueprintUI, PageDown, and Showdown.
 (The author needs to further investigate these editors.)
 Source can be HTML or markup that can be translated into HTML.

 Apart from editors that only edit web pages, there are other tools and applications for developing web experiences:
 1. online web development tools for testing and debugging code (e.g. JSFiddle.net, CodePen.io, jsbin.com, etc.),